conda/infrastructure/templates/HOW_WE_USE_GITHUB.md

 ### Where do work issues go after being sorted?

 Once issues are accepted for work, they are added to the ["Refinement" tab of the Roadmap Board][project-refinement].
-After refinement and prioritization, issues move to the Backlog view and then to ["Current Sprint"][project-current-sprint] when actively being worked.
+After refinement and prioritization, issues move to ["Backlog"][project-backlog] and then to ["Current Sprint"][project-current-sprint] when actively being worked.
 Issues are closed once the work is complete.

 ### What is the purpose of having a "Backlog"?